DrVicki/git_github_training/Git.md

 - For Windows: Download and install from https://git-scm.com/download/win
-- For macOS: Install using Homebrew with `brew install git`
+- For macOS: On terminsal, install using Homebrew with `brew install git`
-- For Linux: Use your package manager, e.g., `sudo apt-get install git`
+- For Linux: On terminal, use your package manager, e.g., `sudo apt-get install git`

 2. ## Configure Git

-After installation, configure your Git identity:
+After installation, configure your Git identity. ***You are still on your terminal.***

 ```bash
 git config --global user.name "Your Name"